sgrif/talk-proposals/the-functional-web-a-look-into-scala-play.md

 Rails application.
 Audience should be familiar with the Rails stack, as well as common add-ons such as background workers such as `delayed_job` or `resque`.

-Intended takeaway: The play framework handles several key concepts in ways that could potentially improve Rails.
-A functional language is not required to have a functional way of thinking about problems.
-Always be exploring new ideas (but bring what you learn back to Ruby and Rails).
+Intended takeaway: A functional language is not required to have a functional way of thinking.
+We need to evolve in how we handle concurrency.
+We should make efforts to decouple ActiveRecord from concerns related to form building.
+Many of these changes would be large in scale, and if we start to go down the functional road, we need to make sure we do it right.

 Pitch: Scalability and concurrency are two of the most important topics in modern web applications.
 It's no secret that functional languages tend to be